 What do you do in Tempest?

 Freshman & sophomores can choose a subject: marine technology or population ecology.
 The marine technology group focuses on ocean exploration, and the technology used to overcome the challenges associated with it.
 For the final project, students work in teams to construct a remotely operated vehicle (ROV).
-In the population ecology group, students will get the chance to explore the Long Island Sound ecosystem from a bird's-eye view using a drone.
-For the final project, students work in teams to build a drone and use a 3D printer to create parts for their project.
+The Population Ecology group will be determining how STEM is used by biologists to protect the most at risks species.
+One effective way biologists protect species is through population ecology - study of how the population sizes of species groups change over time.
+Students will build drones, a tool used to study animal populations, within groups and lead discussions on how drones can help monitor the Long Island Sound ecosystem

 Seniors have the unique opportunity to participate in a paid internship at The Maritime Aquarium.
 The internship experience is customized to each students interests.
 Students get to work alongside experts in the department path they've chosen, which provides them with an intensive real-world work experience.